 There are several ways to do this.
 However, none of them will work if you don’t start with the most important one, having COMPASSION for each other.
 If you cannot reach an agreement with the other person after trying different ways and the situation becomes more and more frustrating, it indicates that you have not been able to feel the other person’s pain and fear.

 Take three deep breaths, drink water if possible, and take time to feel each other.
 How scared, how guilty, how afraid the other is of feeling guilty about something in the situation.

 For example, Mary is trying to convince her partner Bob to eat better and be more health conscious.
 She is very self-controlled, but she says she likes it better than being fat and sick.
 Bob, on the other hand, eats at all hours and likes anything that makes him fat.
 He doesn’t exercise and Mary, who loves him very much, is worried about him because he gains a little weight every year.

 Not a day goes by without Marie making a certain remark.
 She tries to convince him and especially to make him admit that she is right.
-The more she insists, the more he holds her head.
-Bob tells him it’s none of his business, it’s his body and he has the right to do what he wants with it.
+The more she insists, the more stubborn he gets.
+Bob tells her it’s none of her business, it’s his body and he has the right to do what he wants with it.
 He doesn’t want to control himself like Marie who doesn’t seem to have as much fun as he does.
 He finds her too serious and demanding of herself.

 As it is Mary who started this debate, she must take the first step.
 To truly come to an understanding and make peace, she must FEEL Bob’s fear.
 The latter, even if he is not aware of it, is very afraid and feels guilty all the time, because if it were not the case, Mary would not try to make him feel guilty.
 Next, Mary needs to check her own fears and guilt.